Marshals marry after TT course proposal

 Mr Viccari said he had been planning the proposal "quietly" for more than a year to keep it secret.

-They were married at Kirk Christ Church in Port St Mary on Saturday.
+They were married at Kirk Christ Church in Port St Mary.
+The couple now live in Llandudno.

 The new Mrs Viccari said the proposal came as "a total surprise" at the time.